-LCO loops An OF trans rate force meets addit Durpose of this LCO is to require that at least two RHR is be OPERABLE and one of these loops be in operation.
+LCO loops An Ol trans rate force meets addi Durpose of this LCO is to require that at least two RHR is be OPERABLE and one of these loops be in operation.
 PERABLE loop is one that has the capability of sferring heat from the reactor coolant at a controlled .
 Heat cannot be removed via the RHR System unless ed flow is used.
 A minimum of one running RHR pump is the LCO requirement for one loop in operation.
 An tional RHR loop is required to be OPERABLE to meet le failure considerations. for ≤ the - 1 permits all RHR pumps to be removed from operation ≤ 1 hour.
 Utilization of Note 1 is permitted provided following conditions are met, along with any other itions imposed by procedures: d.
 No operations are permitted that would dilute the RCS boron concentration, therefore maintaining the margin to criticality.
 Boron reduction is prohibited because a uniform concentration distribution throughout the RCS cannot be ensured when in natural circulation; b.
-Core outlet temperature is maintained at least 10°F below saturation temperature, so that no vapor bubble may form and possibly cause a natural circulation flow obstruction; and с.
-No draining operations are permitted that would further reduce the RCS water volume. $\leq 2 h$ opera 2 allows one RHR loop to be inoperable for a period of nours, provided that the other loop is OPERABLE and in ation.
-This permits periodic surveillance tests to be prmed on the inoperable loop when these tests are safe possible. capal excha PERABLE RHR loop is comprised of an OPERABLE RHR pump ole of providing forced flow to an OPERABLE RHR heat anger.
-RHR pumps are OPERABLE if they are capable of g powered and are able to provide flow if required.
+Core outlet temperature is maintained at least 10°F below saturation temperature, so that no vapor bubble may form and possibly cause a natural circulation flow obstruction; and С. No draining operations are permitted that would further reduce the RCS water volume. ≤ 2 h operative perfo 2 allows one RHR loop to be inoperable for a period of nours, provided that the other loop is OPERABLE and in ation.
+This permits periodic surveillance tests to be prmed on the inoperable loop when these tests are safe possible. capal excha being Manag PERABLE RHR loop is comprised of an OPERABLE RHR pump ole of providing forced flow to an OPERABLE RHR heat anger.
+RHR pumps are OPERABLE if they are capable of g powered and are able to provide flow if required. gement of gas voids is important to RHR System ABILITY.